Backpacker Travel Insurance: Complete Coverage Guide for Gap Year and Long-Term Travel

 blueCheck icon

 Evacuation coverage matters more than medical limits for backpackers visiting remote areas.
-Southeast Asia needs $500,000-1 million despite low medical costs, while Africa requires $1 million minimum.
+Southeast Asia needs $500,000 to $1 million despite low medical costs, while Africa needs $1 million minimum.

 Best Backpacker Travel Insurance Companies

-We analyzed 13 travel insurance companies across affordability, coverage depth, service quality, and financial stability to identify the best options for backpackers and gap year travelers.
+We analyzed 13 travel insurance companies across affordability, coverage depth, service quality and financial stability to identify the best backpacker travel insurance options for gap year travelers.

 1